jamesascarter/CV/README.md

 # James Carter

-An aspiring Junior software developer with experience in a range of web technologies gained from Makers Academy coding bootcamp.
-Looking for a junior dev role focussing on the back-end and is flexible with location.
+I have recently graduated from Makers Academy, a 12-week coding bootcamp, and am now looking for a challenging opportunity as a Junior Developer.
+I particularly enjoy coding in pairs and gain a lot of satisfaction from being completely lost in code on one day to having a comprehensive understanding of it the next.
+I am most familiar with Ruby and Javascript kanguages but am certainly open to learning other sfrom scratch.

 ## Code examples